revawiki/TIG-Stack-for-Monitoring-RouterOS-using-HTTP-Listener/README.md

 # TIG Stack for Monitoring RouterOS using HTTP Listener

 This project was created to overcome a solution for Monitoring a Router with Dynamic IP Public, where SNMP can't be implemented.
 Project was created using TIG Stack running on Docker.
 RouterOS used for the experiment was virtualized using Virtualbox.
-Telegraf with HTTP Listener plugin (link below) was used for metrics collecting agent, while RouterOS HTTP Fetcher was used for information relay.
+Telegraf with HTTP Listener plugin was used for metrics collecting agent, while RouterOS HTTP Fetcher was used for information relay.

 #### Current Issues and To-Do List (August 10th 2020)
 Checkpoint :